 A female survival advantage has also been found among adults in the Ache, a well-studied hunter-gatherer population living in the forests of eastern Paraguay.
 And, importantly, the female advantage has been present in most countries throughout the world in the 20th century.

 These data strongly suggest that the survival advantage in human females has deep biological roots.
 Although human fathers have a significant role, human mothers generally bear the greater burden in caring for their offspring.

 The downside of male parenting

 Before you grab the baby from mom’s arms in the vain hope of increasing your lifespan, consider these studies.
-One study showed that fathers reporting 3 or more hours of daily childcare had lower testosterone at follow-up compared with fathers not involved in care.
+One study showed that fathers reporting three or more hours of daily childcare had lower testosterone at follow-up compared with fathers not involved in care.
 I know, I know, it makes perfect evolutionary sense.

 You don’t (or rather the mother doesn’t) want a horny father to beget (this is a biblical euphemism) a new baby while the present one needs so much care.
 Still, low testosterone is so…uncool.
-And, your worst fears of this evolutionary imperative are confirmed in another study titled, Testicular volume is inversely correlated with nurturing-related brain activity in human fathers.
-Enough said.
-Your testicles are going to shrink when you take care of your baby.
-Is the prospect of longer longevity (however remote) worth the cost of low T and shrunken testicles?

-Well, don’t worry my fellow fathers, it’s not quite as bad as it sounds.
+If your worst fears of this evolutionary imperative are confirmed in another study titled, “Testicular volume is inversely correlated with nurturing-related brain activity in human fathers” I have a comforting reassurance: Your testicles are going to shrink when you take care of your baby.
+But don’t worry my fellow fathers, it’s not quite as bad as it sounds.
 The jewels regain their previous volume once the child-rearing period is over.
 And you are back to the races.